- An angry, red rash on your dog’s belly may be alarming — But, rashes are a common skin issue in dogs, and not all are

 - Cool bath.
 An itchy, irritating rash can benefit from a cool bath with oatmeal or medicated shampoo.
 Even simply bathing or soaking in cold water can ease your pet’s itch without wicking moisture away from the skin.

 - Epsom salt bath.
 Epsom salt has soothing and healing properties, making it ideal for bringing down inflammation and relieving irritated skin.
 Most frequently, epsom salt baths are used as foot soaks for managing pododermatitis.

-👉 Before beginning at-home remedies for your dog’s belly rash, ask your vet.
+👉 Before beginning at-home remedies for your dog’s belly rash, consult your vet.
 They’ll let you know if any therapies are contraindicated with your dog’s history and current treatment.

 Be a smarter pet parent